 Brian Chesky is the CEO of Airbnb.
 As you probably know (or guessed), Airbnb is going through a hard time.
 In May, the company had to fire 25% of its employees.
 Brian turned to Twitter to help his ex-employees find jobs.
 He showed the world his message to the employees, where he explained why he had to do what he did and what awaits the company in the future.
 He then created a public directory of ex-employees which makes the hiring process easier.
 All in all, he used his social media platform to help his community, and isn't it what a good CEO should really do on Twitter.

-Before the coronavirus, Brian was using Twitter to inspire and promote different Airbnb hosts and experiences.
+Before 2020, Brian was using Twitter to inspire and promote different Airbnb hosts and experiences.
 Hopefully, things will at some point return to normal, and you could follow Brian to see how non-aggressive promotion looks like.

 7. Sheryl Sandberg, sherylsandberg